 Per Project Forecast Breakdown

 Beneath the bar line graph, you will see a complementary list that breakdown which projects are included in the totals presented above based on your date and filtering criteria.
+Clicking on a project's name will open that project's Overview page.

-For each project, we highlight its status (proposed, active, paused, canceled, completed), whether it's billable or not, the planned fee, the consumed fee, the planned hours, and consumed hours.
+For each project, we highlight its status (proposed, active, paused, canceled, completed), whether it's billable or not, the planned fee, the consumed fee, the planned hours, and the consumed hours.

 🚨 If a project has a planned fee but no planned hours, it means that no hours were allocated to your team for that project/phase despite it having a budget.
 To fix this you'll need to go back into that project and edit the allocations.